 Charlotte Short Sales present a strong market niche within the greater Charlotte real estate market.
-Short Sales in Charlotte NC are one of the few options remaining for many distressed home owners.
-What is the difference between a Charlotte Short Sale and Charlotte Foreclosure?
-A Charlotte Foreclosure is a term used for a home that is actually now Charlotte Bank Owned Homes or Charlotte REO Homes for Sale.
+Charlotte Short Sales are one of the few options remaining for many distressed home owners.
+What is the difference between a Charlotte Short Sale and a Charlotte Foreclosure?
+A Charlotte Foreclosure is a term used for a home that is actually now Charlotte Bank Owned Homes or Charlotte Foreclosure Homes for Sale.
 Charlotte Short Sales are homes heading towards a Charlotte foreclosure but still has time to be saved prior to becoming a foreclosed home.

 As a short sale listing agent and can help you through the process.
 You need a person you can trust with this situation.
 Call me today to begin solving your problem.
 No, I do not promise a quick fix but I am experienced and understand how to sell a short sale.

 Buying Charlotte Short Sales: Patience is the first requirement when purchasing Short Sales.
 The process will often take several months before it can close.
 When the lender accepts your offer, you will be required to close within 30 to 45 days.
 So How much will the lender accept?

 The lender expects to receive market value for the home.
 The lender will look at the list price and confirm that it is reasonable.
 The Listing Agent should lower the price every couple of weeks in order to attract activity and then an offer to purchase the home.